 We often get this question when speaking with customers, business partners, or anyone else who wants to figure out exactly what credentialing means.
 And it’s easy to see why so many are confused.
 Because the word means different things to people in a range of contexts.
+But, having a common understanding is crucial to developing effective credentialing management software.

 Some use the word “credentialing” interchangeably with “certification”.
 Hospital or healthcare credentialing is typically used to describe the process of obtaining, verifying, or assessing the qualifications of a healthcare practitioner.
 The Joint Commission, for example, describes credentialing as: